a-menaf-altintas/Matrix-Class-Project-C-/README.md

 # Matrix-Class-Project-C++
- It is written in C++.
-This is a matrix class.
+This is a matrix class and is written in C++.
 It contains the matrix operations and properties.
+Please check the header file matrix_real.hpp for the source code and main_test_matrix_class.cpp for the implementation.